zikrikn/flutter-codespaces/README.md

 7. That's it!
 Make changes in `lib/main.dart`, press "R" in the terminal, then refresh the page to see your changes appear quickly.

+   > In order to use debugging, you'll need to use Chrome with the [Dart Debug extension](https://chrome.google.com/webstore/detail/dart-debug-extension/eljbmlghnomdjgdjmbdekegdkbabckhm?hl=en) installed.

 ## Development Environment

-In order to use debugging, you'll need to use Chrome with the [Dart Debug extension](https://chrome.google.com/webstore/detail/dart-debug-extension/eljbmlghnomdjgdjmbdekegdkbabckhm?hl=en) installed.

 ### Developing in the browser